On the Adversarial Convex Body Chasing Problem: Optimal Value Functions

-The first question one may ask regarding the value functions is whether the supremum and the infimum can be attained.
-The following lemma on the continuity of the value functions gives an affirmative answer.
+The first question one may ask regarding the value functions is whether the infimum in \eqref{eqn:V_T_def}-\eqref{eqn:U_0_def} can be attained.
+To answer this question, we first show that the intersection correspondence $\Theta_t^{(i)}$ is continuous, then we prove the continuity of the value functions with respect to the $\x$-arguments.
+Assumption \ref{assmp:R set Hausdorff Cont} only regards the continuity of the reachability correspondence $\RSet$ rather than of the intersection correspondence $\Theta_t^i$.
+To bridge this gap, we present the following lemma to guarantee the continuity of $\Theta_t^i$.